craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 The illustration above illustrates the production environment and shows both authoring and delivery components.
 Note that when authors create content they are working in a safe, version controlled “sandbox”.
 Every change they make through the UI is tracked and versioned for them in a Crafter Studio managed, local (to Studio) repository called **Sandbox**.

-When the author publishes content via the UI, Crafter CMS moves content from the local **Sandbox** repository to a local **Published** repository.
+When the author publishes content via the UI, CrafterCMS moves content from the local **Sandbox** repository to a local **Published** repository.
 Once content is committed in **Published** it is considered to be published.

 Remote delivery nodes (or deployment depots) run a Crafter Deployment agent called Crafter Deployer.
 The deployer updates the local content on it’s server by either a duty cycle or on an API invocation.
 Crafter Deployer creates and manages a remote clone of the **Published** repository from the Authoring server.
 A clone is a local Git repository with an upstream relationship with a remote repository (typically on another server and addressed via HTTPS or SSH.)
 In most cases SSH is used by the delivery server to talk to the Authoring server and access the **Published** Git repository.